Tencent/Hippy/docs/en-us/hippy-react/introduction.md

-# Introduction to hippy-react
+# Introduction To Hippy-react

 hippy-react is a React-to-native rendering layer redeveloped based on Facebook React's official custom renderer [react- reconciler](//www.npmjs.com/package/react-reconciler), which can use all of React's features.

 In terms of syntax, hippy-react is closer to the underlying native, using a syntax similar to [React Native](//facebook.github.io/react-native/).

-# Architecture diagram
+# Architecture Diagram

 <img src="assets/img/hippy-react.png" alt="hippy-react 架构图" width="70%"/>
 <br />